This Fall Explore the Best of Vail

 An evening outdoors (with music)

 After your day exploring the White River National Forest, put your feet up by the pool back at The Sebastian.
 But not for long: Soon it’ll be time to swing by the front desk to pick up your pre-arranged grazing board from Vail’s own The Grazing Fox and head over to the open-air Ford Amphitheater (aka, The Amp).
-Find your spot on the grass and nibble on cheeses, meats, veggies, and sweets as you enjoy an evening of music (check local listings for the latest live music options through September 17).
+Find your spot on the grass and nibble on cheeses, meats, veggies, and sweets as you enjoy an evening of music (check local listings for the latest live music options).

 If you’re still not ready to call it a day, stop at Red Lion in Vail for a bite and cocktail on your way back to the room.
 A burger or nachos are the perfect accompaniment to live tunes in the crisp fall mountain air.

 Day of Play at Piney

 Enjoy a day of play set against the backdrop of the magnificent Gore Mountain Range and enjoy leaf peeping from car to hike and horseback.

 Enjoy breakfast next door at Vintage, Vail’s popular brasserie brunch spot.
 Fill up with one of their gallette options, like the Croque Madame Gallette featuring one egg in a puff pastry with gruyère cheese, French cured ham, and bécheamel – or tuck into the Huckleberry Bacon French Toast.
 They’re also known for brunch cocktails such as Just Dill with It Bloody Mary, Xpresso Tini, or the Walk of Shame with fresh muddled strawberries, lemon, Tru Lemon Vodka, and sparkling wine.Explore the Menu